Application Requirements for J.D. Candidates

 Graduates of Duquesne Kline School of Law are eligible to take bar examinations in all jurisdictions of the United States.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

 Continuing Obligation to Notify

-Applicants/admitted students have a continuing obligation to notify the Law School immediately if any of the following events occur: (1) They are apprehended, cited, arrested, taken into custody for, charged with, indicted or tried for, or plead guilty or no contest (nolo contendere) to, the commission of any crime, except for summary traffic violations unrelated to the use of intoxicants; (2) They are found guilty of an honor code violation at any institution of higher learning; (3) They are subject to disciplinary action by any educational institution, governmental or administrative agency (including any branch of the Armed Forces); or (4) They are notified of any misconduct or irregularity by the Law School Admissions Council (LSAC).
-Duquesne University School of Law reserves the right to revoke one's acceptance based on the nature of the event.
+Applicants/admitted students have a continuing obligation to notify the Thomas R. Kline School of Law of Duquesne University immediately if any of the following events occur: (1) They are apprehended, cited, arrested, taken into custody for, charged with, indicted or tried for, or plead guilty or no contest (nolo contendere) to, the commission of any crime, except for summary traffic violations unrelated to the use of intoxicants; (2) They are found guilty of an honor code violation at any institution of higher learning; (3) They are subject to disciplinary action by any educational institution, governmental or administrative agency (including any branch of the Armed Forces); or (4) They are notified of any misconduct or irregularity by the Law School Admissions Council (LSAC).
+Duquesne Kline School of Law reserves the right to revoke one's acceptance based on the nature of the event.

 Applicants should retain copies of all items submitted as part of the admission application.
-These materials become the property of Duquesne University and will be neither reproduced nor returned to the applicant.
+These materials become the property of Duquesne Kline School of Law and will be neither reproduced nor returned to the applicant.
 It is the applicant’s responsibility to ensure that the file for Admissions Committee consideration is complete and that all required documents have been received by the Admissions Office.